Adrián González: Boston Red Sox (2011–2012)

 On December 6, 2010, González was traded to the Boston Red Sox for a package of right-handed pitcher Casey Kelly, first baseman Anthony Rizzo, outfielder Reymond Fuentes, and a player to be named later, later determined to be Eric Patterson.

 On April 15, 2011, González and the Red Sox agreed to a seven-year contract extension worth $154 million through the 2018 season.

-On June 19, 2011, González hit his 1,000th career hit: a triple off of Milwaukee Brewers pitcher Yovani Gallardo.
+On June 19, González hit his 1,000th career hit: a triple off of Milwaukee Brewers pitcher Yovani Gallardo.

-On July 3, 2011, González was selected to represent the Red Sox at the 2011 All-Star Game in Arizona along with teammates Josh Beckett, Jacoby Ellsbury, David Ortiz, Kevin Youkilis, and Jon Lester.
+On July 3, 2011, González was selected to the All-Star Game in Arizona along with teammates Josh Beckett, Jacoby Ellsbury, David Ortiz, Kevin Youkilis, and Jon Lester.
 González hit a home run in the game and was responsible for the only run for the American League.
 Additionally, Ortiz selected González as one of three sluggers to join him in the Home Run Derby, where he finished second to Robinson Canó.
-González tied a record for most home runs in the final round of the home run derby at 11, which was then surpassed by the victor Cano.
+González tied a record for most home runs in the final round of the home run derby at 11, which was then surpassed by the victor Canó.

 González was named AL Player of the Month for June 2011 with a .404 average (40 for 99) – the best in the Majors for that month.
 After placing second in the 2011 Home Run Derby, González faced a home-run slump until he hit five home runs in ten at-bats on August 23–25.

-He appeared on the cover of baseball video game MLB 12: The Show.
-On November 21, the AL MVP ballots came out, with González in seventh place and his teammate Ellsbury in 2nd, both losing to Detroit Tigers ace Justin Verlander.
+On November 21, González finished seventh in MVP voting, trailing his teammate Ellsbury in second and the winner, Detroit Tigers ace Justin Verlander.

+González appeared on the cover of baseball video game MLB 12: The Show.
 In 2012, González appeared in 123 games with the Red Sox, hitting .300 with 15 homers and 86 RBI.